-"Steady Don't Walk" = STOP!
-Light will turn red very soon.
+Steady "Don't Walk" = STOP!
+The light will turn red very soon.
 The steady signal usually corresponds to the traffic signal for cars turning yellow

-- Periodically check whether the group is still together and riding as a cohesive unit - A great time to do this is when making turns or riding along a curve; simply glance over your shoulder and find your "sweep"
+• Periodically check whether the group is still together and riding as a cohesive unit

+- A great time to do this is when making turns or riding along a curve; simply glance over your shoulder and find your "sweep" - You can also ask "All On?" and make sure you hear "All Together."
+If not, figure out why not and reduce your pace if necessary to let gaps close